All Episodes

 They want to believe that it isn't going to cost them anything.

-But of course it will cost them.
+But, of course, it will cost them.

 And what value is it ultimately if it doesn't cost anything?

-What what what's the why even bother having an education if it doesn't matter enough to pay for it?
+Why even bother having an education if it doesn't matter enough to pay for it?

 Can you hang on, Rachel?